FR-SciRes/Geophysically-derived-Viscosity-Models/README.md

 NOTE: These codes have important comments for the user, particularly the inputs.

 B. The following files have to be downloaded together with the codes.
+Send a request to me to get these files since they are too big.

 (B.1) InterpolatedVelocities_allP&T_basalt.56Qcor; InterpolatedVelocities_allP&T_pyrolite.56Qcor; InterpolatedVelocities_allP&T_harzburgite.56Qcor; InterpolatedVelocities_allP&T_olivine.56Qcor